food and history

 What is on a menu?
 I believe this question channels a rich tapestry of perspectives on food.
 A menu not only shows meals to choose from.
 It tells you about ingredients and their relationship with each other, their places of origin, and how they travelled to your plate.
 A menu is also a window into cooking techniques, restaurants’ philosophies, cooks’ individual preferences, and the regions they engage with culinarily.

 Here, at lilly’s menu, I seek to look at our food, meals, and little daily snacks differently.
 Food is full of entangled, local, regional, trans-national and global stories.
 It is a cultural and historical experience marked by the exchange and trade of ingredients, economic potential, and agricultural techniques.
 How we eat, with whom we eat, and the time and location we choose to sit down at the table illuminate specific traditions of consumption.
 Meals also reflect the mechanical and technological evolution of kitchen appliances.
-With this blog, I like to unravel these different stories and perspectives on food and contemplate their current, past and future meanings.
+I seek to unravel these different stories and perspectives on food and contemplate their current, past and future meanings.

 Keep an eye on my blog for weekly articles on all things food!